 Welcome to IEA Wind Member Country Activities for Spain

-According to the Spanish Wind Energy Association’s (AEE) Wind Observatory, the installed wind capacity in Spain reached 22,959 MW in 2013 with the addition of only 175 MW, the lowest amount since 1996.
-Compared to 2012 when 1,112 MW were installed, the market dropped by 84% in 2013.
+According to the Spanish Wind Energy Association’s (AEE) Wind Observatory, installed wind capacity in Spain reached 22,986.5 MW in 2014 with only 27.5 MW added, the lowest amount in twenty years.
+Compared to 2013 when 175 MW were installed, the market dropped by 84.3% in 2014.

-But the RDL 1-2012 was not the only hardship for wind power promoters.
-The government has been facing huge problems to deal with the so-called “tariff deficit.”
-In 2013, according to official data, Spain had accumulated a 26 billion EUR (36 billion USD) electricity tariff deficit—the difference between the sector revenues and payments from final clients and the costs of exploiting the electrical system.
-In order to address this, the current government has taken several measures, among which is a reduction in the acknowledged FIT support scheme with retroactive effect and an increase in the taxation of current electricity generation of about 7% (Act 15/2012).
+The RDL 1-2012 was not the only problem for wind power promoters.
+The government has been dealing with the so-called “tariff deficit.”
+In 2013, according to official data, Spain had accumulated a 26.0 billion EUR (31.5 billion USD) electricity tariff deficit (difference between the sector revenues and payments from final clients and the costs of exploiting the electrical system).
+In order to address this, the current government has taken several steps, among which is a reduction in the acknowledged FIT support scheme with retroactive effect and an increase in the taxation of current electricity generation of about 7% (Act 15/2012).

-The Law 24/2013 on the electricity sector and the draft of Royal Decree on renewable energies (in the pipeline), added to the economic impact of other provisions not related to wind, and will also cause economic loss (such as the Order on interruptiblity and the draft royal decree on capacity payments).
-The new state regulation on renewables—that is shared among the Royal Decree-Law 9/2013, the Law 24/2013 and the renewable Royal Decree proposal—states that the remuneration shall be reviewed every three years based on investment market prices.
-Every six years all of the compensation parameters may be reviewed as well, including the alleged reasonable profitability.
-As a result, investors have no guarantee about income for the entire regulatory life of the projects, which is 20 years.
+The new state regulation on renewable—that is shared among the Royal Decree-Law 9/2013, the Law 24/2013 and the renewable Royal Decree proposal—states that the remuneration shall be reviewed every three years based on investment market prices; every six years all of the compensation parameters may be reviewed as well, including the alleged reasonable profitability.
+This means that, investors have no guarantee for the entire regulatory life of the projects, which is 20 years.

-But regulation is not the only insecurity in the Spanish power system—electricity demand has dropped approximately 8% since 2008.
-With more than 100 GW of installed total electrical generation capacity, and a historical demand maximum of 45 GW, there is currently an overcapacity of generation and some of the existing combined gas cycle plants are almost idle (working 20% of the time).
+But regulation is not the only insecurity in the Spanish power system: power demand has dropped some 8% since 2008.
+With more than 100 GW of total capacity, and a historical demand maximum of about 45 GW, there is currently an overcapacity of generation and some of the existing combined cycle gas plants are almost idle (working 20% of the time).
 This has led to a lack of interest for new energy developments in Spain.